SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         (See also `heartbeat`_).

 ``"e"``:
-   the uncertainity of the quantity.
+   the uncertainty of the quantity.
 MUST be in the same units as the value.
 So far the interpretation of "e" is not fixed.
    (sigma vs. RMS difference vs. ....)